-How to create barcode in Excel
+How to Create Barcode in Excel

 This is a step-by-step guide on how to create a barcode in Excel.
 Generating barcodes takes only a few steps, but you will need to download and install a free barcode font.
 The alternative would be to use Excel barcode add-ins.